Taylors Vintage Port 2009 37.5cl Half Bottle

 Taylors are one of the leading port houses, founded by Job Bearsley in 1692.
 Today the estate is led by Adrian Bridge, with David Guimaraens as head winemaker.

 Taylors Vintage Port is one of the great iconic wines.
-Made only in the very finest years, Vintage Ports are blended from the best produce of the Quinta de Vargellas, Quinta de Terra Feita, Quinta do Junco estates.
+Made only in the very finest years, Vintage Port is blended from the best produce of the Quinta de Vargellas, Quinta de Terra Feita, Quinta do Junco estates.

 After each harvest, the tasting panel selects the finest Port wines from the three properties and these are then left to age for two winters in oak vats.